Which Channel in 6G, Low-rank or Full-rank, more needs RIS from a Perspective of DoF?: System Model and DoF Discussion

-However, in this paper, we will focus on a very typical kind of channels, called rank-deficient channels like deep-space, marine, UAV and satellite communications with rank-deficient or even extremely low-rank near one.
-Such a channel has the following property: rank$(\mathbf{H})<K$.
-It is very evident that such a channel needs RIS to improve its channel rank from less than $K$ to $K$, i.e., full-rank.
+{This paper focuses on a prevalent class of rank-deficient channels, exemplified by deep-space, marine, UAV, and satellite communications, where the channel rank is deficient or even extremely low (e.g., close to one).
+Such channels are characterized by rank$(\mathbf{H})<K$.} Consequently, they require RIS to elevate their rank to the full rank of $K$.
 In particular, when rank$(\mathbf{H})=0$ or 1, i.e., an extremely low-rank scenario, the enhanced-DoF role of RIS will become a dominant factor to boost the overall system rank in order to achieve a high-rate transmission.
-The former rank$(\mathbf{H})=0$, i.e. $\mathbf{H}=\mathbf{0}$, means that the channel from BS to user is blocked fully with no direct signal energy received by user.
+The former rank$(\mathbf{H})=0$, i.e. $\mathbf{H}=\mathbf{0}$, means that the channel from BS to IoT device is blocked fully with no direct signal energy received by IoT device.
 The latter rank$(\mathbf{H})=1$ implies that the channel is LoS channel or additive white Gaussian noise (AWGN) channel.
-Even when BS and user are employed with multiple antennas, there is only a single message stream transmitted from BS to user in LoS channel.
-Clearly, the above two channels demand RIS to improve their channel ranks to implement a multiple-stream transmission from BS to user.
-In the next two sections, we will discuss how to make such a significant enhancement in rank or DoF with the help of RIS.
+Even when BS and IoT device are employed with multiple antennas, there is only a single message stream transmitted from BS to IoT device in LoS channel.
+Therefore, the above two channels demand RIS to improve their channel ranks to implement a multiple-stream transmission from BS to IoT device. {A detailed discussion of achieving this significant rank/DoF enhancement with RIS is provided in the following two sections.}